MethodsAndPractices/vsteam/.docs/Get-VSTeamProcess.md

 Get-VSTeamProcess *scrum*
 ```

-This will return an process templates with names containing scrum,
+This will return all process templates with names containing scrum,
 in other words, the default "Scrum" template and custom ones with
 names like "Custom Scrum", "Scrum for Contoso" will all be returned.